bioexcel/bioexcel-exascale-co-design-benchmarks/GROMACS/README.md

 nonbonded_benchmark provides a tool for observing the performance of production versions of key GROMACS kernels on real CPU hardware.
+Here the whole GROMACS source code is provides, which includes this tool and all its dependencies.
+See nonbonded_benchmark/README.md for more details.

 ## kernel_microbenchmark